 This policy is currently going through formal consultation.
 Click here to go to comment.

-Development proposals which will cause unacceptable harm to human health or environmental quality by unacceptable levels of soil, air, water or noise pollution or land instability will not be permitted.
+Development proposals which will cause unacceptable harm to human health, the natural environment and general amenity by unacceptable levels of soil, air, water or noise pollution or land instability will not be permitted.
 Development should:

 1. Avoid or mitigate against harmful environmental impacts and health risks from air, water, land and noise pollution.